forestryio/forestry.io/hugo/content/docs/settings/front-matter-templates.md

 Enter a name for your new FMT, and then select the layout you want to use.

 - Select **Fields and big content area** if your pages will contain Front Matter combined with markdown content.
 This is what you'll want to use most of the time.
-- Select **Fields** if your pages will be composed exclusively of Front Matter (such as if you are building a page using [Blocks](/docs/settings/fields/blocks/)) and you don't want a markdown editor for your pages.
+- Select **Fields** if your pages will be composed exclusively of Front Matter (such as if you are building a page using [Blocks](/docs/settings/fields/blocks/), or using this template for non-markdown data such as JSON or YAML files) and you don't want a markdown editor for your pages.

 Click **Create Template** to begin adding fields.